caedm/wall-ink/README.md

 ### Option 2:
-Buy all the [loose parts](https://github.com/caedm/wall-ink/wiki/partslist) and [build the wall-ink circuit].
+Buy all the [loose parts](https://github.com/caedm/wall-ink/wiki/partslist) and [[build the wall-ink circuit]].
 If you want to start with the real thing, there is no reason why you can't just go straight to it.

 <img src="https://i.imgur.com/KjgHKaQ.png" width="400">

 ## Flashing the firmware on to the ESP8266

 ## Install and configure the web server code
+See the documentation for the [wall-ink-server](https://github.com/caedm/wall-ink-server) companion project.
 ## Configure the device
 Use [Admin mode] to set up the wireless client, the image key, and the URL to get images from.